Evolution of the accretion disk-corona during bright hard-to-soft state transition: A reflection spectroscopic study with GX 339-4: Summary

 \item While disk and coronal parameters like disk black body normalization, power-law photon index ($\Gamma$), $R_{\rm in}$, are seen to be similar between bright intermediate state transition of different luminosities, other parameters like $T_{\rm in}$, $kT_{\rm e}$ and reflection strength ($R_{\rm s}$) are seen to be sensitive to the luminosity of state transition (\S\ref{subsubsec:2002--2003} \& \S\ref{subsubsec:2004--2005}).

-\item In addition to reflection modeling, we also perform a continuum fitting analysis of several spectra across the bright-intermediate transition of the 2002--2003 outburst, by employing a self-consistent Comptonized accretion disk model accounting for the scatter of disk photons by the corona (\S\ref{subsec:comprehensive}).
+\item In addition to reflection modeling, we also perform a continuum fitting analysis of several spectra across the bright-intermediate state transition of the 2002--2003 outburst, by employing a self-consistent Comptonized accretion disk model accounting for the scatter of disk photons by the corona (\S\ref{subsec:comprehensive}).
+The mild disk truncation ($\lesssim5.5~R_{\rm g}$) obtained via reflection fitting is corroborated with the $R_{\rm in}$ measurements from continuum fitting analysis.

 \item With measured values of the coronal optical depth and $\Gamma$ from the fitting procedure, we solve eqs. \ref{eq:Gamma1} and \ref{eq:Gamma2} to find a strong anti-correlation of spectral hardness with $kT_{\rm e}$.
 With known values of \texttt{diskbb} norm and estimates of spectral hardening factor ($f_{col}$), we solve eq. \ref{eq:norm} to determine $R_{\rm in}$, and independently find it corroborating with our results from reflection fitting (\S \ref{subsubsec:Tin}).